NVIDIA

 The Bottom Line

 At $299.99, the GeForce RTX 4060 is the most affordable option.
-It takes the lead in tdp and outputs.
-Tagged as Budget Pick.
+It takes the lead in tdp and boost clock.
+Tagged as Best Benchmark Value and Most Efficient.

 - Less vram (8GB)